-Visitors to the installation are invited to appreciate Bennett’s designs in a wholly new way.
-Sensual materials transform archival furniture designs into tactile discoveries.
-A range of vintage objects and reading material selected by Various Projects clarify the breadth of Bennett’s range and highlight his work with clients such as Sasaki and Tiffany & Co.
+Visitors to the installation were invited to appreciate Bennett’s designs in a wholly new way.
+Sensual materials transformed archival furniture designs into tactile discoveries.
+A range of vintage objects and reading material selected by Various Projects clarified the breadth of Bennett’s range and highlight his work with clients such as Sasaki and Tiffany & Co.

-Echoing Bennett’s desire to create furniture and spaces that could be lived in and on, Ward Bennett: Making Sense is an environment to engage the senses and fully experience the quality and craft of a master designer.
+Echoing Bennett’s desire to create furniture and spaces that could be lived in and on, Ward Bennett: Making Sense was an environment intended to engage the senses and fully experience the quality and craft of a master designer.